 I’ve spoken in previous articles of the power of our subconscious.
 And an important concept to bear in mind is that Words Create Worlds.
 Words are a key element in driving our actions.
 Words tell our minds about how committed we are and how much energy we will be prepared to expend.

 Somebody famous once said “Let not your actions fall prey to your subconscious monster.
 That beast that laughs in the face of integrity and who shuns the idea of 100% commitment, normally triggered by fear.
 That subconscious monster who lets you off the hook with an ‘Aaah, I will do it tomorrow’.”
 Ok, nobody famous said this, just me…

-Consider this: If you hear someone say “I will try and get that done by the end of today” OR “I will get that done by the end of the day”.
-Which version would make you believe that the person is more committed?
+Consider this: If you hear someone say “I will try and pay your salary by the end of today” OR “I will pay your salary by the end of the day”.
+Which version would you prefer?
+And make you believe that the person is more committed?
 Which version do you think would be more likely to get done?
 I’m not forgetting that integrity plays a big part in this whole thing… Though that we will discuss another day..

 So I urge you, remember words create worlds and the subconscious monster is always near.
 The only time one should ever use the word Try is when talking about a rugby score.

 Will you give it a go? 😉